Ryokyu Endo, Head Priest of Wada Ji Sangha Temple, answered

-1) To allow all beings and spirits go to Pure Land, which is to live in a peaceful and happy state in this world.
+1) To allow all beings and spirits to go to Pure Land, which is to live in a peaceful and happy state in this world.
 Enlightenment right here, right now.

-Through the practice of Nembutsu we realize that there is no separation between our own happiness and that of others.
+Through the practice of Flame of Hope chanting, we realize that there is no separation between our own happiness and that of others.
 By genuinely wishing for others to overcome and reach peace and happiness, we contribute to our own well being and inner harmony.
 This is the core teaching of Mahayana Pure Land Buddhism.

 Pure Land Buddhism encourages us to heed the bidding of Shakyamuni in the Larger Amida Sutra, and to relinquish all of our spiritual needs to Amida Buddha.
 In so doing, we accept the Vow (will, mind or intention) and the Name of Amida (“Namu Amida Butsu”) and, therefore, our ultimate destiny – Buddhahood, Nirvana.
 When this happens, our life becomes a joyful adventure, characterised by a sense of indebtedness and gratitude.

 The difficulty many of us have is in accepting that Amida’s Great Love accepts us exactly as we are, with wisdom and compassion, and no need or judgement for us to become “good or better” people.
 All of us have an unendurably painful dark side: deep and terrible greed, anger, sadness and a host of other feelings.
 Worse, we are profoundly ignorant of and constantly shocked at our own insensitivity.
 Within ourselves, we discover the existential pain that afflicts us all in this “Last Dharma Age.”